Indre-V/speedy-py/README.md

 # Speedy-Py

 Speedy-Py typing test is a tool designed to evaluate typing speed and accuracy.
 It provides users with a platform to assess their typing skills in terms of words per minute (WPM) and accuracy rate.
-The test typically presents users with a passage or a series of random words that they need to type accurately and swiftly within a specified time frame.
+The test presents users with a paragraph that they need to type accurately and swiftly within a specified time frame.

 By practicing regularly with Speedy-Py, users can enhance their typing skills and become more efficient at keyboard-based tasks.